Psyshadow/HCIclone/README.md

 </p>

 ## Ideas
-Start with the key requirements/ needs of the users/ the company Then list your initial ideas (min.
-3) with a brief description.
-Upload the PPT presentation that you discussed with the stakeholder to the "deliverables" folder and include the link here.

-Optional: in this part you can document ideation and prototyping process (e.g. describe personas, show affinity clusters, etc. ) (Weeks 3-6)

 ### Affinity clustering
 During the exercise session from **03/10/2019**, the information received during the stakeholder interview in the morning of the same day has been recapped.
-The team members wrote down one term or a short phrase on sticky notes.
+The team members wrote down a term or a short phrase on sticky notes.

 <p align="left" width="100%">
   <img style="width:30%;align:left" src="https://github.com/eth-ait/hci-project-group9/blob/master/img/affinitycluster.jpeg?raw=true">